 The Cambrian Centre

-The Cambrian Community Centre is located in the ground floor of Caplan Court at the junction of the Queens Road and Cambrian Road.
+The Cambrian Community Centre is located on the ground floor of Caplan Court at the junction of Queens Road and Cambrian Road.

 The Centre aims to: